Giants beat Padres, win NL West title on season's final day - NewsBreak

 Giants beat Padres, win NL West title on season's final day

-Logan Webb did it all in leading surprising San Francisco to its first division crown since 2012, delighting a delirious, deafening crowd of 36,901.
+Webb (11-3) did it all in leading surprising San Francisco to its first division crown since 2012, delighting a delirious, deafening crowd of 36,901.
 Buster Posey had an incredible day, too.

 Posey raised both arms into the air when Eric Hosmer struck out swinging to end it, and ran out to the mound to hug reliever Dominic Leone.